-13 facts about refugees and asylum seekers should know
+13 facts about refugees and asylum seekers you should know

 Understand the facts about refugees and asylum seekers and help dispel myths and misunderstandings.